apache/flink/docs/dev/python/index.md

 <img src="{% link /fig/pyflink.svg %}" alt="PyFlink" class="offset" width="50%" />

-PyFlink is a language for building unified batch and streaming workloads.
+PyFlink is a Python API for Apache Flink that allows you to build scalable batch and streaming workloads, such as real-time data processing pipelines, large-scale exploratory data analysis, Machine Learning (ML) pipelines and ETL processes.
-This means real-time streaming pipelines, performing exploratory data analysis at scale, building machine learning pipelines, and creating ETLs for a data platform.
-If you're already familiar with Python and libraries such as Pandas, then PyFlink makes it simple to leverage the full capabilities of the Apache Flink ecosystem.
+If you're already familiar with Python and libraries such as Pandas, then PyFlink makes it simpler to leverage the full capabilities of the Flink ecosystem.
+Depending on the level of abstraction you need, there are two different APIs that can be used in PyFlink:

-The PyFlink Table API makes it simple to write powerful relational queries for building reports and ETL pipelines.
+* The **PyFlink Table API** allows you to write powerful relational queries in a way that is similar to using SQL or working with tabular data in Python.
-At the same time, the PyFlink DataStream API gives developers access to low-level control over state and time, unlocking the full power of stream processing.
+* At the same time, the **PyFlink DataStream API** gives you lower-level control over the core building blocks of Flink, [state]({% link concepts/stateful-stream-processing.md %}) and [time]({% link concepts/timely-stream-processing.md %}), to build more complex stream processing use cases.

 <div class="row">
 <div class="col-sm-6" markdown="1">